-Sweet potato vines are native to the tropics and are not at all frost hardy.
-Even a mild late spring storm may cause the leaves to brown.
-If the leaves are brown, but not mushy, the plant will probably rebound and begin to produce new growth.
+Sweet potato vines are native to the tropics and aren't at all frost hardy.
+Even a mild late spring frost may cause the leaves to brown.
+If the leaves are brown but not mushy, the plant will probably rebound and begin to produce new growth.

 Prevent the disease by planting healthy plants and giving them enough space so air circulates freely.
-Water the plants using a drip system, rather than overhead sprinklers, and water early in the morning so the leaves dry quickly.
-Amend the soil so the soil pH is between 6.5 and 7.0 and use nitrate nitrogen rather than ammonium nitrogen to reduce the incidence of fungal diseases.
+Water the plants using a soaker hose, rather than overhead sprinklers, and water early in the morning so the leaves dry quickly.
+Amend the soil so the pH is between 6.5 and 7.0.
+Use nitrate nitrogen rather than ammonium nitrogen to reduce the incidence of fungal diseases.

-A single ornamental sweet potato vine is not likely to succumb to insect attacks, but a large planting of the vines in a flower bed may attract bugs.
-Cucumber beetles, sweet potato flea beetles, grubs and leafhoppers all eat the tuberous roots of the plant.
-Most of the damage is evident on the roots, although the leaves may become distorted, yellowed or brown.
+A single ornamental sweet potato vine isn't likely to succumb to insect attacks, but a large planting of the vines in a flower bed may attract bugs.
+Cucumber beetles, sweet potato flea beetles, grubs and leafhoppers all eat parts of the plant.
+Most of the damage is evident on the roots and tubers, although the leaves may become distorted, yellowed or brown.

 Look for signs of insect infestation such as eggs or insects on the undersides of the leaves or a sticky substance known as honeydew secreted by leafhoppers and other leaf sucking insects.
 Consult a county extension agent to positively identify the pest and offer pesticide recommendations, such as insecticidal soap or neem oil.
 Avoid toxic chemical pesticides, which also kill beneficial insects in your garden.